sveljko/cppbound/README.md

   If the need arises, should be simple to add `std::multiset<>`, `std::map<>` and `std::multimap<>` support.
 Other remarks are similar to general capacity bound lists above.
+* Capacity bound Timer lists.
+Very simple and flexible.
+One can start a timer - O(N), stop it by ID - O(N), stop by index gotten when starting - O(1) and process the ones that have expired - O(1).
+* Capacity bound Timer list wheel.
+An optimization with a number of "spokes" each being a timer list and used for timers that expire "modulo spokes".
+Thus inserting and searching is "spokes times faster".
+It loses some flexibility as it now has to be based on "ticks", the durations cannot be arbitrary any more.
+Also, there is a loss in precision proportional to the number of spokes.
+One can get around this loss of precision by trading it off with loss of performance, if on each "tick" each spoke is checked for expired timers (rather than only the "next" spoke being checked).
+* Capacity bound Timer mill.
+It has several wheels, but each spoke is now a simple "vector" of timers.
+Each wheel has a different scale of ticks, thus longer timers lose more precision.
+Also there is a limit for possible max duration.
+These issues are compensated by insertion now being O(1).
+There are two variants - regular and lean.
+For regular, each spoke is a doubly linked list.
+This can be a large footprint, so, if you need to conserve memory, use the lean mill.
+  It's also a little slower, but, it has a drawback - when a timer is cancelled, it's not actually removed from the list, it's just "nulified".
+That is, you need to have a way to distinguies this "cancelled" timer from a "non-cancelled one".

 This should provide, with the caveats mentioned above, the same level of safety as, say, Ada/Spark's "no runtime errors".
 It's actually